chrisgrieser/obsidian-quadro/README.md

 [data loom]: https://dataloom.xyz/
 [properties view]: https://help.obsidian.md/Plugins/Properties+view

-`mod` refers the `ctrl` on Windows and to `cmd` on macOS.
+- `mod` refers the `ctrl` on Windows and to `cmd` on macOS.
 Every hotkey can be customized by searching in the Obsidian hotkey settings for the name of the respective action.

-For both, aggregation, and `.csv` export, the included properties are determined by the properties of the template files (`Template.md`).
+- For both, aggregation, and `.csv` export, the included properties are determined by the properties of the template files (`Template.md`).
+- ⚠️ Renaming or moving Extraction/Data Files should be done from within Obsidian.
+Using the Windows Explorer or macOS' Finder does not trigger the automatic updating of references, meaning a loss of information.

 ## Technical